-- ☐ the efficacy of our product candidates; - the prevalence and severity of adverse events associated with such product candidate; - Let the clinical indications for which the product is approved and the approved claims that we may make for the product; - [] limitations or warnings contained in the product's FDA-approved labeling, including potential limitations or warnings for such product candidate, that may be more restrictive than other competitive products; - changes in the standard of care for the targeted indications for such product candidate, which could reduce the marketing impact of any claims that we could make following FDA approval, if obtained; - [] the relative convenience and ease of administration of such product candidate; - Cost of treatment versus economic and clinical benefit in relation to alternative treatments or therapies;
+- the efficacy of our product candidates; - the prevalence and severity of adverse events associated with such product candidate; - the clinical indications for which the product is approved and the approved claims that we may make for the product; - · limitations or warnings contained in the product's FDA-approved labeling, including potential limitations or warnings for such product candidate, that may be more restrictive than other competitive products; - · changes in the standard of care for the targeted indications for such product candidate, which could reduce the marketing impact of any claims that we could make following FDA approval, if obtained; - the relative convenience and ease of administration of such product candidate; - · cost of treatment versus economic and clinical benefit in relation to alternative treatments or therapies; - the availability of adequate coverage or reimbursement by third parties, such as insurance companies and other healthcare payors, and by government healthcare programs, including Medicare and Medicaid; - the willingness of third party payors to prefer similar but less expensive products even if not approved for our product's indication; - \cdot $\;$ the extent and strength of our marketing and distribution of such product candidate; - the safety, efficacy, and other potential advantages over, and availability of, alternative treatments already used or that may later be approved for any of our intended indications; - · distribution and use restrictions imposed by the FDA with respect to such product candidate or to which we agree as part of a mandatory risk evaluation and mitigation strategy or voluntary risk management plan;

-- Let the availability of adequate coverage or reimbursement by third parties, such as insurance companies and other healthcare payors, and by government healthcare programs, including Medicare and Medicaid; - [] the extent and strength of our marketing and distribution of such product candidate; - □ the safety, efficacy, and other potential advantages over, and availability of, alternative treatments already used or that may later be approved for any of our intended indications; - distribution and use restrictions imposed by the FDA with respect to such product candidate or to which we agree as part of a mandatory risk evaluation and mitigation strategy or voluntary risk management plan; - the timing of market introduction of such product candidate, as well as competitive products; - our ability to offer such product candidate for sale at competitive prices, including prices that are competitive with generic products; - Let the willingness of the target patient population to try new therapies and of physicians to prescribe these therapies; - the clinical indications for which such product candidate is approved; - [] the extent and strength of our third-party manufacturer and supplier support; - the approval of other new products for the same indications; - adverse publicity about the product or favorable publicity about competitive products; and - potential product liability claims.
+- · the timing of market introduction of such product candidate, as well as competitive products; - · our ability to offer such product candidate for sale at competitive prices, including prices that are competitive with generic products; - the willingness of the target patient population to try new therapies and of physicians to prescribe these therapies; - · the clinical indications for which such product candidate is approved; - the extent and strength of our third-party manufacturer and supplier support; - the approval of other new products for the same indications; - · adverse publicity about the product or favorable publicity about competitive products; and - · potential product liability claims.

 Our efforts to educate the medical community and third-party payors on the benefits of our product candidates may require significant resources and may never be successful.
 Even if the medical community accepts that one of our product candidates is safe and effective for its approved indications, physicians and patients may not immediately be receptive to such product candidate and may be slow to adopt it as an accepted treatment of the approved indication.
 It is unlikely that any labeling approved by the FDA will contain claims that one of our product candidates is safer or more effective than competitive products or will permit us to promote such product candidate as being superior to competing products.
-Further, the availability of inexpensive generic forms of pain management products for acute pain may also limit acceptance of certain of our product candidates is approved but does not achieve an adequate level of acceptance among physicians, patients, and third-party payors, we may not generate meaningful revenues from our product candidates, and we may not become profitable.
+Further, the availability of inexpensive generic forms of pain management products for acute pain may also limit acceptance of certain of our product candidates among physicians, patients, and third-party payors.
+If any of our current or future product candidates is approved but does not achieve an adequate level of acceptance among physicians, patients, and third-party payors, we may not generate meaningful revenues from our product candidates, and we may not become profitable.